rschristopher/rschristopher.github.io/src/custody/imperfect-metaphors.md

 This allows the PoW blockchain to keep track of time.
 And due to what is known as the
  [difficulty adjustment](https://river.com/learn/terms/d/difficulty/),
- the network will adjust its
+ the network will adjust the
- difficulty in order to maintain a 10-minute average block time.
+ difficulty number in order to maintain a 10-minute average block time.
 The difficulty will adjust
- every 2016 blocks (which reversed is 6102, a subtle reference to
+ every 2016 blocks (roughly every 2-weeks; and 2016 reversed is 6102,
+ a subtle reference to
  [executive order 6102](https://en.wikipedia.org/wiki/Executive_Order_6102)).
 This is why the PoW blockchain